InnovateForVegas/.github/CONTRIBUTING.md

 ### Getting Started

 A new repository should contain at least a README.md stub (always updatable), with at least a reference to this CONTRIBUTING.md and the CODE_OF_CONDUCT.md via links in that README.md file, if there are not to be overriding versions of these files in the new repository.
 That is, anyone cloning a repository should be able to locate these two files, whether included in the repo clone, or referenced in the organization special community health file locations.
-For example:
+See links in the Project Policies section below.

 ### Project Policies